Maceration Part 2: Trench Foot Treatment

 This post follows on from my previous article on the damage of maceration on a microscopic level.
-In the article, we defined the issue with the help of electron microscopic images.
+We defined the issue with the help of electron microscopic images.
 You can read it here.

-Now we need to look at how to treat badly macerated feet.
+Now we need to look at how to treat trench foot.
 My particular interest is in multiday ultramarathon runners who, on day three or four, still have at least another two days of running ahead of them.
 Maceration threatens to bring their race to a screaming halt.

 Providing a drying environment is the crux of it

-Not subjecting the feet to the shear forces of running and walking is also key to resolving this issue.
-Not so much as a treatment, but in preventing the tearing of this weakened skin.
+Not subjecting the feet to the shear forces of running and walking while the skin is weak is also key to resolving this issue.
+Not so much as a treatment, but in preventing tearing.
 If not, you can end up with a bigger problem than necessary.

 1. Expose your feet to the air

 This is critical.
 And at the end of your race, it’s probably all you need to do.
 But during a race, it’s not always possible to take your shoes off and let them air for several hours.
-I’m thinking of 6 day ultramarathons, like the Adelaide 6-Day track-based ultra and the 6-Day ANZAC Ultra, that I volunteered at.
+I’m thinking of 6 day ultramarathons that I've volunteered at.
 Runners barely stop for more than a few hours for a sleep and to take care of other essentials.
-Sometimes they don’t even take their shoes off – it’s a time saving thing, and an “I won’t be able to reach my feet then I wake up” thing.
+Sometimes they don’t even take their shoes off – it’s a time saving thing, and an “I won’t be able to reach my feet when I wake up” thing.

-How long do you need to expose your feet to the air, for it to make a difference?
+How long do you need to expose your feet to the air, for it to make a difference to a nasty case of trench foot?
 This isn’t known.
 Researchers call the process “dry-down” (Warner et al, 1999; Warner et al, 2003).
 But the specifics of dry-down have not been investigated at all, let alone to a point where we can make assumptions on time-frames.
 Let’s face it, an hour is better than nothing.
 And it will depend on the severity of the maceration to start with.
 For significant resolution, getting the shear strength of the skin back to somewhere even near full strength, I would suggest 24 hours would be a minimum.
 Remember, the damage of maceration can go all the way through the epidermis (Minematsu et al, 2011).
 And it takes around 39 days for skin cells to move from the deepest to the most superficial epidermal layer (Weinstein et al, 1984).
-Full recovery in severe cases probably can't be expected for over a month.
+Full recovery probably can't be expected for over a month if you're treating a good case of trench foot (when I say good, I mean bad ;)).

 2. Dry shoes and socks